joshbegley/nyt-latest/previous.md

 `Scroll down for hints and conversation about the puzzle for Thursday, July 9, 2026.`\
 https://www.nytimes.com/2026/07/08/crosswords/wordle-review-1846.html

-**Live Updates: Status of Damaged Manhattan Building Is Unclear After Crews Work Overnight**\
+**Live Updates: New Supports Have Made Building Stable, Mamdani Says**\
-`A Midtown high-rise that suffered structural damage was stable for now, New York City’s buildings commissioner said, but he warned of tense days ahead.`\
+`A Midtown high-rise that suffered structural damage had not moved since Tuesday, Mayor Zohran Mamdani said.
+The streets around the building were starting to come back to life after a tense day.`\
 https://www.nytimes.com/live/2026/07/08/nyregion/nyc-midtown-building-collapse

 **Marine Le Pen’s Return Has Sidelined Her Protégé.
 Can They Join Forces?**\